Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

       name: helloworld-v1
     spec:
       containers:
-        - image: docker.io/haraldu/helloworld-nodejs:1
+        - image: docker.io/ibmcom/kn-helloworld
           env:
             - name: TARGET
               value: "Node.js Sample v1"
 ```

-If you are familiar with Kubernetes, you have to start to pay close attention to the first line to see that this is the definition of a Knative Service.
+If you are used to Kubernetes, you have to start to pay close attention to the first line to see that this is the definition of a Knative Service.

 The second metadata name 'helloworld-v1' is optional but highly recommended.
 It is used to provide arbitrary names for the Revisions.
 If you omit this second name, Knative will use default names for the Revisions (“helloworld-xhz5df”) and if you have more than one version/revision this makes it difficult to distinguish between them.